Report from the WORLD

 and political dominance.
 The "odious debt" question

-debt of developing countries, striving at the same time for
+foreign debt of developing countries, striving at the same

 9. The war led by the Bush administration in Iraq represents